Imaging and Biomedical Engineering

 Through our teaching programmes, we aim to ensure our radiographers, nurses, doctors and scientists are stars of the future.

-Our training portfolio includes three and four-year PhD training programmes, a suite of five Masters programmes which act as both a postgraduate qualification and part of the training programme provided for scientists working in the NHS, and a popular intercalated BSc in Imaging Science.
+Our training portfolio includes three and four-year PhD training programmes, a suite of five Masters programmes which act as both a postgraduate qualification and part of the training programme provided for scientists working in the NHS.
 We also undertake specialist training for allied health professionals in Radiography and are one of five National Training Centres for the NHS Breast Screening Programme.

 We have two of the biggest centres for postgraduate training in Radiology, as well as a programme in Nuclear Medicine and specialist training recognised internationally in areas such as Interventional Radiology, PET/Computerised Tomography (CT), Liver and Cardiovascular Imaging.